Turnerj/tablemate-js/README.md

 ## Extendability

 Tablemate works in such a way that you can add new analysis methods and renderers.
 The API is not stable enough for documentation yet however it will come soon!

+## License

+This work is licensed under [Creative Commons Attribute 4.0 International](http://creativecommons.org/licenses/by/4.0/) allowing you to share and adapt for any purpose (even commercially) as long as appropriate attribution is given.